GeoffreyShea/Processing-PHP-GPS-PhoneGap/README.md

 static, public IP address.)

 Assumes you've got a local web server with PHP and MySQL.
 (Setting in your Apache config file may need to be adjusted to connect to clients other than 'localhost'.)
+I've configured a local database table with fields: user, long, lat, id and time.

 A whitelist setting needs to be made to one of your config.xml files in your PhoneGap / Xcode to be able to connect to jQuery remotely.